boltops-tools/ufo/README.md

 }
 ```

-The instance variable values are specified in `ufo/task_definitions.rb`.
+The instance variable values are specified in `ufo/task_definitions.rb` via a DSL.
 Here's the

 ```ruby